MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

   |-------------|--------|---------|
   |Shipping date|Before  |9/18/2023|

-- Use the operator After to search for records with date attributes that are after your date entered.
+- Use the operator **After** to search for records with date attributes that are after your date entered.

-  Example:Search for payloads with a shipping date after 9/18/2023.
+  Example: Search for payloads with a shipping date after 9/18/2023.

   |Attribute    |Operator|Value    |
   |-------------|--------|---------|